animal-tree/Writing-stuff/Stuff48-quick-theory-of-everything.md

 ---

-Way philosophical [cosmogenesis](https://github.com/animal-tree/Writing-stuff/blob/main/Stuff38-Something-From-Nothing.md): where did photons and qualia come from?
+Way philosophical [cosmogenesis](https://github.com/animal-tree/Writing-stuff/blob/main/Stuff38-Something-From-Nothing.md): Where did photons and qualia come from?
 They are probably just one observer observing itself whose definition is the definition of definition.